Our May Topic | Diarrhoea | What Can Children Do?

 Here are the ten messages on Topic 5: DIARRHOEA

-- A child with diarrhoea may have a dry mouth and tongue, sunken eyes, no tears, loose skin, and cool hands and feet.
-Babies may also have a sunken soft spot on the head.
+- A child with dehydration can have dry mouth and tongue, sunken eyes, no tears, loose skin, cool hands and feet.
+Babies can have a sunken soft spot on the head.
+Spot these signs?
+Take them to a clinic urgently.

-- Children doing more than five watery poos a day or bloody poo or who start to vomit too MUST be seen by a health worker.
+- Children doing more than three watery poos a day or bloody poo or who start to vomit too MUST be seen by a health worker.
+Give ORS or other fluids while waiting to be seen.

-- Young children with diarrhoea need tasty, mashed food as often as possible to make their bodies stronger.
+- Young children with diarrhoea need every day tasty, mashed food and soups as often as possible to make their body stronger.

 These health messages have been reviewed by expert health educators and medical experts and are available on the ORB health website too.